 Agree to have different dynamic range for the two MT classes (if it is agreed to have at least two classes).
 Continue the discussion on how to define the dynamic range requirements.

-Option 1 has been proposed and supported by Samsung, but has not gathered any support possibly this can be eliminated at this stage.
+Option 1 has been proposed and supported by Samsung, The idea is covered somehow in co-existence study WF on IAB-MT ACLR and minimum TX power.
+And this option can be merged into option 2.

 As there is a link to the dynamic range requirements which are being discussed in the coexistence thread #81 propose keeping all options open until the dynamic range is decided, or possibly merging this issue with the dynamic range issue.